Having your operation for pancreatic cancer

 Do ask as many questions as you need to during this appointment.
 It may be a good idea to write down all your questions to take with you.
 There are some suggestions for questions at the end of this section.
 The more you know about what is going to happen, the less frightening it will seem.
 Don't worry if you think of more questions later.
 Just speak to your clinical nurse specialist or the nurses on the ward.
 They can answer your questions or ask the doctor to talk to you again.

 You can help yourself to get better by doing these exercises after your operation.
-Your physiotherapist or nurse will teach you the exercises.
-You should do them as often as you are told you need to.
+Your physiotherapist or nurse will teach you the exercises and give you an information sheet to keep with you.
+You should do the exercises as often as you are told you need to.

 Breathing exercises will help to stop you getting a chest infection.
 If you smoke, it will really help if you can stop at least a few weeks before your operation.
 You will be less likely to get a chest infection afterwards if you do stop.